 - Wilmoth, Sasha & Rachel Nordlinger.
 (2019).
 Case marking and nominal structure in Pitjantjatjara.
 Talk at Australian Linguistics Society Conference, Macquarie University.
 Download slides.

 - Wilmoth, Sasha, Simon Hammond & Alice Kaiser-Schatzlein.
 (2019).
 Fuzzy search for historical records of Aboriginal languages.
 Poster at CoEDL Fest.
 Download poster.
+You can use the fuzzy search feature here, or check out the code.

 Last updated May 19, 2021.